 Seyyathāpi, bhikkhave, yo evaṁ vadeyya: ‘ahaṁ kūṭāgārassa heṭṭhimaṁ gharaṁ karitvā uparimaṁ gharaṁ āropessāmī’ti— ṭhānametaṁ vijjati; evameva kho, bhikkhave, yo evaṁ vadeyya: ‘dukkhaṁ ariyasaccaṁ yathābhūtaṁ anabhisamecca, dukkhasamudayaṁ ariyasaccaṁ yathābhūtaṁ anabhisamecca, dukkhanirodhaṁ ariyasaccaṁ yathābhūtaṁ anabhisamecca, dukkhanirodhagāminiṁ paṭipadaṁ ariyasaccaṁ yathābhūtaṁ abhisamecca sammā dukkhassantaṁ karissāmī’ti— ṭhānametaṁ vijjati.

-Bhikkhus, suppose someone were to say: ‘I will first construct the lower story of a mansion and then build the upper story upon it’ — such a thing is possible.
-In the same way, bhikkhus, if someone were to say: ‘Having fully realized, as it truly is, the Noble Truth of suffering, having fully realized, as it truly is, the Noble Truth of the arising of suffering, having fully realized, as it truly is, the Noble Truth of the cessation of suffering, and having fully realized, as it truly is, the Noble Truth of the path leading to the cessation of suffering, I will completely end suffering’—such a thing is possible.
+Bhikkhus, suppose someone were to say: ‘I will first construct the lower story of a building with a peaked roof and then build the upper story upon it’—such a thing is possible.
+In the same way, bhikkhus, if someone were to say: ‘Having completely comprehended the noble truth of suffering as it truly is, having completely comprehended the noble truth of the arising of suffering as it truly is, having completely comprehended the noble truth of the end of suffering as it truly is, and having completely comprehended the noble truth of the way of practice leading to the end of suffering as it truly is, I will completely end suffering’—such a thing is possible.

 Tasmātiha, bhikkhave, ‘idaṁ dukkhan’ti yogo karaṇīyo,